Back home

 recommend

-Synthesis: Puts parts together to form a whole, with emphasis on creating a new meaning or structure - compiles information together in a different way by combining elements in a new pattern or proposing alternative solutions.
-Generalises from facts.
+Combines information together in a different way by putting elements together in a new pattern or proposing alternative solutions.

 e.g. categorises, combines, compiles, composes, creates, devises, designs, explains, generates, modifies, organises, plans, rearranges, reconstructs, relates, reorganises, revises, rewrites, summarises, tells, writes.